commissioning-org/cxflow/README.md

 - This is intended for **local development**.
 - For production, you’d typically use a separate deploy setup (real secrets management, TLS, backups, etc.).

+## Security note (important)

+If you use `src/database/storage.env` for Power Platform / Supabase connector work, treat it as **secret material**.

+- `src/database/storage.env` is ignored by git.
+- Use `src/database/storage.env.example` as a template.

+If real keys were ever committed in git history, rotate them and consider rewriting history (e.g., via `git filter-repo`) to fully purge them.

 ## Dependabot automation (enhanced)